dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/computing-a-drg/_index.md

 +++
-title = 'Computing a Drg'
+title = 'Computing a DRG'
 weight = 40
 +++